-(1) Mr. Mitchell departed the Board effective May 30, 2023.
-Additionally, Ms. Pannikode was appointed to the Board on March 4, 2024, but the table above only reflects 2023 service.

-- (2) Amounts in this column include the value of annual retainers, meeting fees, and additional compensation for Special Committee work undertaken by directors and approved by the Board, as applicable.^[11]Amounts in this column for all non-employee directors represent the aggregate grant date fair value of the DSUs granted to non-employee directors in 2023, calculated in accordance with FASB ASC Topic 718.
-The FASB ASC Topic 718 value for the DSUs issued prior to May 30, 2023 was calculated using the five-day volume-weighted average trading price of the Common Shares as reported on the TSX on the grant date applied to the total number of DSUs granted.
-With the adoption of the LTIP, DSUs issued subsequent to May 30, 2023 were valued using the closing price of Common Shares as reported on the TSX or Nasdaq, whichever exchange had the higher average trading volume for the 20 days immediately prior, (or, subsequent to the Company's delisting from Nasdaq, the TSX) on the day immediately preceding the specified date.
-The aggregate additional information regarding the assumptions underlying these calculations is available in Note 16 to our consolidated financial statements filed with our Form 10-K for the fiscal year ended December 31, 2023.
-There are no outstanding unvested DSUs as such awards are fully vested upon grant, but as of December 31, 2023, the following number of DSUs were held by each of our directors: Mr. Edwards, 515,195; Mr. English, 427,315; Mr. Noll, 439,259; Mr. Robinson, 567,448; Mr. Ryan, 559,263; and Mr. Sanders, 577,691. - (3) During the year, the Chair of the Board, Mr. Sanders, received a cash compensation of \$50,000 as additional compensation for his services as Chair of the Board to the Company.
+- (1) Ms. Pannikode was appointed to the Board on March 4, 2024. - (2) Ms. Groos was appointed to the Board on November 26, 2024 and all compensation was pro-rated for that period of time within the table above. - (3) During the year, all board members received an additional cash payment of \$20,000 for services rendered during the third and fourth quarter of 2024.
+The additional payment was pro-rated for Ms. Groos. - (4) Amounts in this column include the value of annual retainers, meeting fees, and additional compensation for Special Committee work undertaken by directors and approved by the Board, as applicable, and paid as DSUs rather than cash.
+Amounts in this column for all non-employee directors represent the aggregate grant date fair value of the DSUs granted to non-employee directors in 2024, calculated in accordance with FASB ASC Topic 718 valued using the closing price of Common Shares as reported on the TSX on the day immediately preceding the specified date.
+The aggregate additional information regarding the assumptions underlying these calculations is available in Note 17 to our consolidated financial statements filed with our Form 10-K for the fiscal year ended December 31, 2024.
+There are no outstanding unvested DSUs as such awards are fully vested upon grant, the following number of DSUs were held by each of our directors: Mr. Edwards, 788,005; Mr. English, 692,849; Mr. Noll, 749,029; Mr. Robinson, 926,686; Mr. Ryan, 886,895; Ms. Pannikode, 192,504 and Ms. Groos, 45,203.